-In a typical lecture with no activities, students' attentiveness peaks (~70\%) at around 10 minutes and declines after that, reaching a minimum (~20\%) at around 20 minutes~\cite{Felder__book_2016, Chew_CanPsychol_2021}.
+In a typical lecture with no activities, students' attentiveness peaks (70\%) at around 10 minutes and declines after that, reaching a minimum (20\%) at around 20 minutes~\cite{Felder__book_2016, Chew_CanPsychol_2021}.
 To maintain students' attentiveness at the maximum possible level throughout the lecture, an instructor can incorporate various activities, visuals, simulations, and other engaging elements at regular intervals.
 Active processing helps move information from working memory to long-term memory~\cite{Sweller_2016JJarMac}, and taking notes is one way to do this.
-In this study, we explore how learning can be improved by encouraging effective note-taking and adding activities during lectures.
+In this study, we explore how learning can be improved by encouraging effective notetaking and adding activities during lectures.

-Effects of note-taking on learning a secondary language have been extensively studied, with the literature showing that it helps in learning the second language (see a recent review in Ref.~\cite{Jin_SLA_2024}).
+Effects of notetaking on learning a secondary language have been extensively studied, with the literature showing that it helps in learning the second language (see a recent review in Ref.~\cite{Jin_SLA_2024}).
 In learning the second language vocabulary, Jin and Webb reported that vocabulary learning gains in the range of 12.5\% to 23.0\%~\cite{Jin_Webb_2021}.
-Authors in Ref.~\cite{Lee_Thesis_1998} presented that note-taking has even better impacts on second language listening comprehension for high school students.
+Authors in Ref.~\cite{Lee_Thesis_1998} presented that notetaking has even better impacts on second language listening comprehension for high school students.
 Campana conducted a study ~\cite{Campana_Thesis_2009} on the effectiveness of using guided notes in high school physics by dividing the class into two groups.
 Therein, the author observed that the sections that were completed and used guided notes performed better academically.